michee/telespark/README.md

 since it depends on the backend stack, and the backend stack in its turn depends on requirements from stakeholders and (Telias) Business.
 Therefore "thoughts" can become a bit high level and more general recommendations, Ill paint out a rough description of a backend stack and navigate the application in it to production.

+The lifecycle of the application begins with identifying a need from stackeholders or internally.
+The team would have a design session where the specs for the application are stated and broken down into Tasks.

 The Backend is composed of many services and cron jobs (data-pipeline) which are most likely